Judicial Education Overview

 The task of maintaining judicial competence depends on the willingness of the judiciary itself to assure that its members are knowledgeable and skilled in the study of the law and its development, and that judges are trained in the application of legal principles and the art of judging.
 The personnel employed within the judicial system must also maintain a high level of competence to assist judges in carrying out their responsibilities and to provide accurate and timely services to the public.
 Proper administration of justice can be accomplished through education.
 It increases efficiency, innovation and effectiveness to the benefit of the people of Nevada.
 Judicial education is a primary means of advancing judicial competency and building public trust and confidence in the judiciary.

-Continuing education requirements are mandated by statute and Supreme Court order for all Nevada judges (see Judicial Education Requirements) including those approved by the Judicial Council of the State of Nevada (see Judicial Education Policies & Procedures, VII.B.).
+Continuing education requirements are mandated by statute and Supreme Court order for all Nevada judges (see Judicial Education Requirements) including those approved by the Judicial Council of the State of Nevada (see Judicial Education Policies V.B.).
 Additionally, there are continuing legal education (CLE) requirements for attorney judges to maintain their Nevada license.
-These requirements are mandated by the Nevada Board of Continuing Legal Education (CLE).
+These requirements are mandated by the Nevada Board of Continuing Legal Education.